Category Archives: A-Musings

 Zig Zag Wanderer

 November 1978.
-Was sent out to work a handful of shows with Captain Beefheart & His Magic Band.
+Captain Beefheart & His Magic Band.

-Driving between Atlanta & New Orleans on the tour bus, Don and I discovered our deep love and fascination with art supply stores.
-He’d often make the bus driver get off the interstate to track down a store.
+Driving between Atlanta & New Orleans on the tour bus, Don and I discovered our deep collected fascination with art supply stores.
+With a word from Don, the driver tracked down a store.
 No simple feat in those days prior to Google and the internet.
 You had to find a phone book.
+Yeah, I’m that old.

-Once located and inside, it was an endless treasure hunt.
-We’d be on opposite sides of the store and would excitedly raise our arms high, prize discovery in hand.
+It was an endless and joyful treasure hunt.
+We’d separate and conquer opposite sides of the store and then excitedly raise our arms high, prize discovery in hand.

-At one of those nameless, long-forgotten stores, he bought me a set of Rapidograh pens and two bottles of ink – one black, one white – along with a stack of rough paper in a variety of colors.
-Back on the bus, he skilled me in filling the pens and making that first mark on the expensive paper.
+At one of those nameless, long-forgotten stores, he bought me a set of Rapidograh pens and two bottles of ink – one black, one white – and a stack of rough paper in bold dark colors.
+Back on the bus, he skilled me in filling the pens and making that first tentative mark on the expensive paper.

 I still have the pens and a few of the sheets of paper.

-While moving house recently, I went through my old portfolio and set aside artwork, photos, and other memorabilia for framing.
+Moving house recently, I rabbit-holed down a few lost hours sorting through my old portfolio and setting aside artwork, photos, and other memorabilia for framing.
 This one has long begged for a frame.
-I only wish I still had even one of the few sketches the “Captain” gave me that he drew while on that bus ride through the South.
+Oh, if I only still had even one of the few sketches the “Captain” gave me that he drew while on that bus ride through the South.

 SHUFFLING ACROSS THE SOUTH